 Federal Pell Grant

-Eligibility for a Pell Grant is determined by the US department of Education based on the EFC (expected family contribution) calculated from the financial data provided on the Free Application for Federal Student Aid (FAFSA).
+Eligibility for a Pell Grant is determined by the US Department of Education based on the EFC (expected family contribution) calculated from the financial data provided on the Free Application for Federal Student Aid (FAFSA).
 It is available to undergraduate students pursuing a first bachelor's degree.
-To apply for a Pell Grant students must complete the FAFSA.

-Effective July 1, 2012, students are eligible for up to six years of full-time Pell Grants or a lifetime maximum of up to 600% (the equivalent of six years of full-time term enrollment0, based on the yearly EFC from the FAFSA application.
+Students are eligible for up to six years of full-time Pell Grants or a lifetime maximum of up to 600%.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant/Loan Program provides up to $4,000 per year in grants to graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.